Electrostatics/electrostatics.github.io/docs/downloads.md

 ## Web servers

-The PDB2PQR web server offers a simple way to use both APBS and PDB2PQR functionality without the need to download and install additional programs.
+The PDB2PQR web server offers a simple way to use both APBS and PDB2PQR without the need to download and install additional programs.

 <div class="note warning">
 	<h5>Before you begin!</h5>